Forwardspace/SGE/README.md

-# SGE version 0.0.1
+# SGE version 0.0.3

 ### Why are you reading this?

-ScapeGameEngine is an easy to use game engine, now with even less sense, purpose and focus!
+ScapeGameEngine is a fully featured game engine, lacking, however, the ability to make any actual games with it.

+### Documentation

-Documentation is coming soon (yeah, sure).
+Documentation is almost there (yeah, sure).